Brocowlee/PoliticalScale/README.md

 # PoliticalScale
-evaluation of the political opinion depending on the follows of an account
+evaluation of the political opinions of someone depending on the follows of its account.